EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /Chapter 4.md

 Father confirmed and Raviel left us, blending through the crowd of people.

 “I better leave before I get scolded again.
 See you guys next time, you too, miss Victoria\!”
-Eric left waving toward my mother.
+Eric left while waving toward my mother.

 “Did that boy just..?”
 Yes he did, father.

-“What a charming boy”, my mother waved back.
+“What a charming boy.”
+My mother waved back.
 “Did you come alone today, Karrie?
 Want to head back with us?”

-“If you wouldn't mind”, Karrie said shyly.
+“If you wouldn't mind.”
+Karrie said shyly.

 With Karrie and I at the front, we began our journey home.
 It was a wonder how much she could talk by herself.
 At least she looked happy chatting away.
 If only she could hear my inner thoughts.